sdvdxl/influxdb.com/content/docs/v0.9/concepts/glossary.md

 Related entries: [replication factor](../concepts/glossary.html#replication-factor), [retention policy](../concepts/glossary.html#retention-policy-rp)

 ## field
 The key-value pair in InfluxDB's data structure that records metadata and the actual data value.
-Fields are required in InfluxDB's data structure and they are not indexed - queries on fields scan all points that match the specified time range and, as a result, are not performant.
+Fields are required in InfluxDB's data structure and they are not indexed - queries on field values scan all points that match the specified time range and, as a result, are not performant relative to tags.

 *Query tip:* Compare fields to tags; tags are indexed.

 Related entries: [field key](../concepts/glossary.html#field-key), [field set](../concepts/glossary.html#field-set), [field value](../concepts/glossary.html#field-value), [tag](../concepts/glossary.html#tag)

 ## field key
 The key part of the key-value pair that makes up a field.
 Field keys are strings and they store metadata.
-Field keys are not indexed - queries on field keys scan all points that match the specified time range and, as a result, are not performant.

-*Query tip:* Compare field keys to tag keys; tag keys are indexed.

 Related entries: [field](../concepts/glossary.html#field), [field set](../concepts/glossary.html#field-set), [field value](../concepts/glossary.html#field-value), [tag key](../concepts/glossary.html#tag-key)